openedx-unsupported/configuration/playbooks/roles/jenkins_analytics/README.md

 * `name`:  Name of the job in Jenkins.
 * `time_trigger`: A Jenkins cron entry defining how often this job is ran.
+  Optional, job will only be run once on install if omitted.
 * `removed_job_action`: what to do when job created by the seed job is deleted.
   This can be either  `DELETE` or`IGNORE`.
 * `removed_view_action`: What to do when view created by the seed job is removed.